rpietro/planout_edx/planout_edx.md

 ![edX Architecture](./img/modeloer.png "Partial Entity Relationship Diagram" )

-In order to create the integration between Open edX and PlanOut we have added the following entities:
+In order to create the integration between Open edX and PlanOut, and make possible to load designs created by JMP, R, Minitab ou LibreOffice we have added the following entities: <!-- modifiquei aqui adicionei load designs -->

 * ExperimentDefinition: the primary entity, where an experiment is identified in Open edX.
 For each time period in a course, the instructor can create an entry in this table.
  * OpcoesExperiment: stores address which will be used to recover sections in the experiment.
 Each entry in this entity represent an experimental arm.